It4innovations/hyperqueue/README.md

 - **Performance**
     - The inner scheduler can scale to hundreds of nodes
     - The overhead for one task is below 0.1ms.
+    - HQ allows to stream outputs from tasks to avoid creating many small files on a distributed filesystem

 - **Easy deployment**
     - HQ is provided as a single, statically linked binary without any dependencies